 Conti-Gummi Finance B.V. (the Company), having its statutory seat at Bassin 100-106, Maastricht, was incorporated in the Netherlands on 3 July 1979.
+The company is registered at the Chamber of Commerce in Roermond with file number 33157039.

-- Its 100% shareholder is Continental Automotive Holding Netherlands B.V. - Its ultimate parent company is Continental AG (Hanover), a company incorporated in Germany; - The last year's financial accounts were adopted in the Annual General Meeting on 20 April 2015.
+- Its 100% shareholder is Continental Automotive Holding Netherlands B.V. - Its ultimate parent company is Continental AG (Hanover), a company incorporated in Germany; - The last year's financial accounts were adopted in the Annual General Meeting on 4 April 2016.